Indianapolis HVAC — Buying & Decision Guides

 Not considering ductwork condition

-Old or leaking ducts reduce system efficiency and airflow, even if the HVAC unit itself is new.
+Old or leaking ducts can reduce system efficiency and airflow, even when the equipment itself is new.

 Delaying replacement too long